Associate Professor Chris Graves

 Chartered Accountant [CA], The Institute of Chartered Accountants in Australia, 2010.

-Because of his previous experience [both as an accountant and as a researcher], and their importance to national economies, Chris has a particular interest in the management and international growth of SMEs and family businesses.
+Because of his previous experience [both as an accountant and as a researcher], and their importance to national economies, Chris has a particular interest in the management, governance, growht and performance of family-controlled enterprises and issues surrounding family business advising.

 Chris is currently on the editorial board of:

-2. Journal of Small Business Management [A-ranked journal published by Wiley-Blackwell]
+2. Journal of Small Business Management [A-ranked journal]

-3. Journal of Family Business Strategy [New journal (2010) published by Elsevier]
+3. Journal of Family Business Strategy [B-ranked journal]

 Chartered Accountant [CA], The Institute of Chartered Accountants in Australia.

-Chris was recently appointed to the board of 'Baptist Churches of South Australia Inc.', an incorporated association consisting of 70 churches in South Australia.
+Chris served on the board of 'Baptist Churches of South Australia Inc.', an incorporated association consisting of 70 churches in South Australia, from 2010-2014.